Duong4G/Web-Spring-MVC-Tomcat/README.md

 <h3>Novel Web make with Java.</h3>

-<b>Note:</b> Copy paste 2 folder WebContent and src into your web project.
+<b>Note:</b> Copy paste 2 folder "WebContent" and "src" into your web project.